askzika/askzika/README.md

         local attempts = 0
         repeat
             attempts = attempts + 1
-            -- Fire the CFrame repeatedly while anchored â€” position will actually stick for _ = 1, 30 do
+            -- Fire the CFrame repeatedly while anchored — position will actually stick for _ = 1, 30 do
                 local r = character:FindFirstChild("HumanoidRootPart")
                 if r then